• Home

 • Inflation increased to 6.2% in 2022 due to a combination of COVID-19 related supply chain issues, labor shortages and increased energy costs following Russia's invasion of the Ukraine and subsequent embargo of Russian oil.

-• 2022 Inflation was still less than average compared to the inflation rate of G-7 countries (7.8%) and all OECD countries (10.2%)
+• This high was less than average compared to the inflation rate of G-7 countries (7.8%) and all OECD countries (10.2%) at the same time.

 How are Manufacturing Jobs Doing?

-• 154,000 Manufacturing jobs were lost during Trump's administration (-1.5%) primarily due to job losses in 2020 under CoVID-19
+• 154,000 Manufacturing jobs were lost during Trump's administration (-1.5%) primarily due to job losses in 2020 under CoVID-19.

 Has manufacturing grown under Trump?
 Has manufacturing come back?